 Judith’s background is in Physics (MSc, Heidelberg University) and Visual Optics and Biophotonics (PhD Universidad Complutense de Madrid), having graduated under the supervision of Prof. Susana Marcos.
 She completed an MSc in medical physics with a focus in radiotherapy and biomedical optics from Heidelberg University in collaboration with Massachusetts General Hospital and Harvard Medical School and second MSc in Physics from Heidelberg University in collaboration with the Universidad Autónoma de Madrid.
 She joins back VioBio Lab (Instituto de Optica, CSIC) after M+Vision Postdoctoral Fellowship work at MIT, Brigham Women Hospital and Mass General Hospital working on translational projects in biomedicine.
 Her interests are in the area of ocular imaging (OCT and microscopy) and applications to ocular biomechanics.

-Nohelia Morales is Project Manager at VioBio Lab (Instituto de Optica, CSIC) and she is in charge of the management of the Imcustomeye project.
-Nohelia holds a Degree in Translation and Interpreting and Postgraduate Degree in French Studies.
-She has a large experience in managing EU projects.
+Nohelia Morales holds a Degree in Translation and Interpreting and Postgraduate Degree in French Studies.
+She has a large experience in managing EU projects and deep knowledge of the project cycle management.
 Nohelia worked at the Executive Agency Education, Audiovisual and Culture (EACEA) of the European Commission in Brussels as project officer, having also worked at the consulting company Consulta Europa, at the Spanish Ministry of Health and at the Bank of New York Mellon.